 From tropical beaches to aboriginals, cute koalas, rolling wines, and lush rainforests, there’s nowhere like Australia.

-Brands like Gleam and Canva are first-hand examples.
+Some of the best startups in Australia like Gleam and Canva are first-hand examples.
 Currently, the numbers look pretty impressive, with more than 1800 neo-age brands making an impact.
+The reasons aren’t obscure enough to scan.
+The reasons aren’t obscure enough to scan.

 A. A rock-solid economy: Australia is the 13th among large economies that haven’t witnessed recession for over a couple of decades.
 Also, this nation has a pretty low unemployment rate and shows stable growth.